Walkthrough: Word 2007 XML Format

 Summary: Walk through the new default file format for Microsoft Office Word 2007.
 Read detailed descriptions of the file format architecture, key components, and ways in which you can programmatically modify content.
 (22 printed pages)

-Microsoft Office Word 2007 provides a new default file format based on the Office Open XML Formats.
-For more information about these standards, see TC45 - Office Open XML Formats.
-The file format, called the Word XML format in this article, is also based on the Open Packaging Conventions, also used by the XML Paper Specification (XPS).
+Microsoft Office Word 2007 provides a new default file format called Microsoft Office Word XML Format (Word XML Format).
+This format is based on the Open Packaging Conventions, also used by the XML Paper Specification (XPS).
 The binary file format used in Microsoft Office 97 through Microsoft Office 2003 Editions is still available as a save format, but it is no longer the default when saving new documents.

 Microsoft introduced XML into Microsoft Office XP in 1999 with SpreadsheetML in Microsoft Office Excel 2002.
 SpreadsheetML was a good start, but it did not provide full-fidelity.
 That is, it cannot describe every part of a spreadsheet.
 The next release of Microsoft Office products introduced WordprocessingML in Microsoft Office Word 2003.
 WordprocessingML was a huge step forward because it was the first full-fidelity XML file format provided by Microsoft Office.
 Using Microsoft Office 2003, you can parse WordprocessingML files and manipulate, update, or add data to them.
 However, a few limitations exist.
 For example, you must encode binary data (such as images) as text within the XML file itself, which increases file size when working with a document containing many images.
 Additionally, Word 2003 embeds all custom XML data directly into the WordprocessingML that describes the document.
 This can make the custom XML difficult to access and manipulate from external processes.